Optane002/Locator/README.md

 ## Known Problems

 * Services like Serveo and Ngrok are banned in some countries such as Russia etc., so if it's banned in your country you may not get a URL, if not then first READ CLOSED ISSUES, if your problem is not listed, create a new issue.

+**This tool is a Proof of Concept and is for Educational Purposes Only, Locator shows what data a malicious website can gather about you and your devices and why you should not click on random links and allow critical permissions such as Location etc.**